mouseless/learn-nuxt/README.md

 ## Build Process

-The build process proceeds in 3 stages.
-In the first stage, the preparation we made for markdowns before the prebuild is working.
-You can review [prebuild](/prebuild) for this stage.
-The second stage includes builds.
+The building process proceeds in 4 stages.
+In the first stage, we define a joint format with eslint.
+In the second stage, the preparation for markdowns before prebuild is working.
+You can check the [prebuild](/prebuild) page for this stage.
+The third stage includes builds.
 The last stage is divided into two.
 In the last stage, if we want to deploy, we create a static site using `nuxt generate`.
-If we want to run it in development mode, vite server run and launches the built page.
+If we want to run it in development mode, the vite server will run and the built page will be initialized.

 ```mermaid
 flowchart TD